Albert0i/mariadb-vss-chinese/README.md

 To strike a balance between speed and accuracy, I opt `ggml-model-q4_k.gguf` (3.92G) instead of `ggml-model-q8_0.gguf` (6.85G).
 A short comparison is in [here](compare.md).
 Both of them generate vector of 4096 dimensions.

 I have the AI generated 1,200 sentences in traditional Chinese and put it in an array for sake of simplicity.
-A more realistic scenario would load the data from [Oracle](https://en.wikipedia.org/wiki/Oracle) or by parsing a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file, just for example.
+A more realistic scenario would load the data from [Oracle](https://en.wikipedia.org/wiki/Oracle) or by parsing a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file, for example.

 It is *crucial* to choose the right model in the first place, change of model involves re-creating all vector embeddings and takes hours and even days in time.